PedroCardouzo/sap-stocks-tool/README.md

 ## Setup

-`pip install pandas requests tabula-py openpyxl numpy` A relatively new python 3 version to ensure compatibility, although some care has been taken to ensure compatibility with older versions, I run it on 3.9.
+`pip install pandas requests tabula-py openpyxl numpy PyMuPDF` A relatively new python 3 version to ensure compatibility, although some care has been taken to ensure compatibility with older versions, I run it on 3.9.

 ## Usage